List of Prison Break characters: William Kim

-President Caroline Reynolds
+Caroline Reynolds

-President Caroline Reynolds (played by Patricia Wettig) is a recurring character introduced in the second episode of the series, and is eventually revealed to be the Vice President of the United States.
+Caroline Reynolds (played by Patricia Wettig) is a recurring character introduced in the second episode of the series, and is eventually revealed to be the Vice President of the United States.
 She is affiliated with The Company, and is portrayed as an ambitious politician who seeks to secure the presidency through any means necessary, including murder.
 She was the main antagonist for the first season.
 Reynolds is at the center of the show's conspiracy plot in the first season, having framed Lincoln Burrows for her brother Terrence Steadman's faked death.
 She goes to great lengths to preserve this conspiracy.
 The character initially appears only sporadically, ordering her agents to kill anyone who interferes, and later announces her candidacy for President.
 Her role eventually grows larger, focusing on her dealings with The Company, and her allegiance with her henchman Paul Kellerman.
 It is shown in the episodes "Brother's Keeper" and "Go" that Kellerman is very affectionate and loyal to her, having served her for 15 years, though she does not share the extent of his feelings, instead using them to turn Kellerman into her devoted lackey.
 In "The Key", her popularity in the polls begins to decrease and The Company decides to abandon her in "Go".
 However, after Reynolds secretly poisons and kills the President in the season finale, she is sworn in as the 46th President of the United States.

 In season 2, due to Patricia Wettig getting a role on Brothers & Sisters, Reynolds is largely absent.
-She is often mentioned, but her only real appearance is in "Sweet Caroline," for which Wettig was credited as a "Special Guest Star".
+She is often mentioned, but her only real appearance is in "Sweet Caroline", for which Wettig was credited as a "Special Guest Star".
 Michael Scofield allows himself to be captured and blackmails her for a presidential pardon with a tape that implicates her in the conspiracy, and also strongly suggests that she and Steadman were incestuous lovers.
 She caves, but is then threatened by The Company, and instead announces she has a malignant form of cancer, forcing her to resign the presidency.
 Later it is assumed that Reynolds was arrested after Kellerman revealed what she did at Sara's trial.